B2B Lead Generation for Tech Companies (18 Strategies 2026)

 For example, we make use of Bombora.

-You can use this tool to find companies who are actively searching for software that you’re selling.
+You can use this tool to find companies that are actively searching for software that you’re selling.

 Let’s apply this concept to a company selling tech software:

-Imagine you’re targeting companies that will definitely benefit from your tech software, particularly those experiencing pain points, like outdated systems or inefficiencies in their operations.
+Imagine you’re targeting companies that will definitely benefit from your tech software, particularly those that have pain points that you solve, like outdated systems or inefficiencies in their operations.

 You could start by using intent data to identify companies actively searching for solutions similar to yours.

-This data reveals businesses that are in the initial stages of exploring technology upgrades or new solutions.
+This data will show you which businesses are in the initial stages of exploring technology upgrades or new solutions.

 However, instead of relying solely on this data, we take a more thorough approach.